Judka08/data-analyst/README.md

 __Salary Rate__ - Salary Analysis in Excel.
 Necessary Data was downloaded from My SQL database and combined into one table.
 Based on it I created a histogram and a box plot.

+__Recruiting Processes__ - A report created in Power Bi summarizing the number of recruitment processes conducted in individual departments, their duration and other information.
+Contains calculations in DAX.

 [My sample dashboards created in Tableau](https://public.tableau.com/app/profile/judyta6092)